-One thing that is very important to note here as well, is that while the version of the patent I wrote about was filed in 2010, the original version of the patent was filed in 2005, and it’s very much possible that even if Google might have considered implementing what is described within the patent filing, that it’s something they may have never decided to use, or tried and quite possibly replaced with a different approach.
+One thing that is very important to note here is that while the version of the patent I wrote about was filed in 2010, the original version of the patent was filed in 2005.
+Even if Google might have considered implementing what is described within the patent filing, it’s very much possible that it’s something they may have never decided to use or tried and quite possibly replaced with a different approach.

 The other patent mentioned by Matt was “Information Retrieval based upon Historical Data.”
-This patent was discussed in a great number of places, and I wrote about it in detail in forums, and in comments on other blogs.
+This patent was discussed in many places, and I wrote about it in detail in forums and comments on other blogs.
 I recently called the patent one of the most important to be issued relating to Search Engine Optimization in the post, Revisiting Google’s Information Retrieval Based Upon Historical Data, where I wrote this:

 Learning From Patents

-One of the main reason why there are patents is to enable people to learn from them.
+One of the main reasons why there are patents is to enable people to learn from them.
 As the USPTO notes about patents: